Education

 extra time in an exam to read, understand and provide answers

-Colleges and universities will have team to help support students with SEND.
+Colleges and universities will have a team to help support students with SEND.
 They will be able to help your young person at the college or university.

 Disability Student Allowance (DSA)